nomikem/cyberfest/CyberFest2025/OLD_README.md

-# UMC CyberFest 2025
+# UMC CTRL+ALT+DELETE TacoSec 2025

-Welcome to the UMC CyberFest 2025.
-Most challenges can ve solved with a browser and some know-how.
+Welcome to the `UMC CTRL+ALT+DELETE TacoSec 2025`.
+Most challenges can be solved with a browser and some know-how.
 Online tools might be helpful - but not required.

 The tasks are in the format of Capture The Flag (CTF) challenges.
 You will be given a task and you need to find the flag.
 The flag is a string in the format